Your business stands or falls by your success in bringing in new clients or sales, and that starts with leads.

 - Personalize your emails

-One excellent lead-generation tool is a lead magnet.
-That’s a resource you offer in exchange for an email.
+One excellent lead-generation tool is a lead magnet, a resource you offer in exchange for an email.
 Ideally, this resource is useful and actionable for your audience.
 It’s not about the hard sell; it’s about tempting your audience to engage more.

 HubSpot is one of our favorite lead generation examples.
 It incorporates much of the advice we’re sharing in this guide.
 The company has grown its business by giving away a lot of content for free.
 The company: